Alecerzea/OS-Install-Scripts/README.md

 Steam → Settings → Interface → Enable context menu focus compatibility mode

 mangohud PROTON_NO_ESYNC=1 __GL_SHADER_DISK_CACHE=1 __GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1 DXVK_HUD=compiler PROTON_ENABLE_NVAPI=1 PROTON_PREFER_SDL=1 PROTON_HIDE_NVIDIA_GPU=0 PROTON_ENABLE_WAYLAND=1 PROTON_ENABLE_HDR=1 %command% --launcher-skip

-# DaVinci Resolve in Linux
-I recommend you to use [davincibox](https://github.com/zelikos/davincibox) if you wanna setup DaVinci Resolve in Linux, I personally don't like to do it locally, I prefer it in a container or in a VM with GPU Passthrough, personally I love Bazzite "ujust install-resolve" and for affinity I recommend to use [AffinityOnLinux](https://github.com/ryzendew/AffinityOnLinux), I used it in Bazzite and didn't had any issues, I also like using containers so I also use the repo [affinity-linux-distrobox](https://github.com/markusdd/affinity-linux-distrobox/).

-Side Note: I recommend using [Mullvad DNS over HTTPS and TLS](https://mullvad.net/en/help/dns-over-https-and-dns-over-tls)194.242.2.4 2a07:e340::4 (base.dns.mullvad.net) or [Quad9 DNS](https://www.quad9.net/) 9.9.9.11 149.112.112.11 2620:fe::11 2620:fe::fe:11(dns.quad9.net)
- for more privacy and security in the internet, I use it in my PCs as well as in my phone and has been a pretty neat experience, even though the adblocker doesn't work at all, for that I'll recommend you to set-up [PfBlocker](https://docs.netgate.com/pfsense/en/latest/packages/pfblocker.html) inside [pfSense](https://www.pfsense.org/).